Schnubbione/APXO/README.md

 - **Config-Driven Gameplay** - Default scenario lives in `apxo.config.yaml` and can be overridden for workshops or experiments.
 - **Practice Mode** - Frontend-only training mode (no backend) that runs the engine for quick demo rounds.
 - **Round Evaluation View** - Post-round recap for teams that distills Phase 1 allocations plus Phase 2 market performance while hiding live controls.
-- **Multi-Session Lobby** - Sessions have names, owners, and isolated timers; the first player becomes session owner and can launch a multiplayer round with standard timings.
+- **Multi-Session Lobby** - Sessions have names, owners, and isolated timers; once every team locks its sealed bid any player can start Phase 2 using the shared “Start Simulation” control.
 The lobby list refreshes automatically so new sessions appear for everyone without manual reloads.
 The Admin Session is always available for facilitator-led play, idle teams auto-expire after 15 minutes, and empty sessions are pruned automatically to keep the lobby tidy.
-- **Streamlined Admin Controls** - Session banner + phase control card bundle Start/End buttons with guarded reset actions for quick recoveries.
+- **Streamlined Admin Controls** - Session banner doubles as a status strip while the phase control card bundles Start/End buttons with guarded reset actions for quick recoveries.
 A danger-zone purge can wipe all sessions and rebuild a clean default lobby in one click.
 - **Airline Guardrails** - Admin-only controls for an auto-calculated fixed-seat share (8 % of aircraft seats per active team), a hard minimum bid aligned with the airline floor, and automatic pooling safety to prevent forced insolvency.
 - **Migration Script** - `npm run migrate:sessions` upgrades existing databases (adds session columns, assigns defaults, enforces slug uniqueness).
 - **UI Toolkit** - Tailwind + shadcn/ui, Storybook, Framer Motion animations, responsive layouts.